ronimos/snowpack/Adapting snowpack_reader.py to the AvaCollabra Data Model Plan.md

     * Create a new `SnowProfileDataset` class to wrap `xarray.Dataset`.
     * Restructure the output of all parsers to a `(location, time, slope, realization, layer)` dimensional model.
 2.  **Parser Refactoring:**
-    * Extract parsing logic into standalone `read_pro()` and `read_smet()` functions.
+    * Extract parsing logic into standalone `read_*()` functions.
-    * Implement a high-level `read()` wrapper for multi-file and multi-format ingestion.
+    * Implement a high-level `read()` wrapper with parallel processing capabilities.
     * Replace `PARAM_CODES` with a canonical variable name registry.
-    * Implement `to_*` methods for writing data to various formats.
+    * Implement `to_*` methods for writing data to various formats, including Zarr.
 3.  **Analysis Method Adaptation:**
-    * Rewrite `get_profile_summary` and `find_layer_by_criteria` to use `xarray.groupby()` on the new data model.
+    * Rewrite `get_profile_summary` and `find_layer_by_criteria` to use `xarray.groupby()`.
     * Verify that existing vectorized calculations broadcast correctly.
+    * Implement a decorator-based plugin system for custom analysis.
+    * Integrate Dask for out-of-memory and parallel analysis.
 4.  **New Feature Implementation:**
     * Add the `profile_status` data variable.
-    * Enrich the dataset with CF-compliant metadata for timezones and coordinate reference systems.
+    * Enrich the dataset with CF-compliant metadata.
     * Implement helpers and documentation for data manipulation and visualization.

 ## 6. Package Integrity and Testing

-To ensure the reliability and correctness of the refactored package, a comprehensive testing strategy must be implemented as outlined in the development plan.
+A comprehensive testing strategy will be implemented to ensure reliability.

 **Required Work:**

-1.  **Establish Test Infrastructure:** Create a `tests/` directory at the root of the project.
-This will contain subdirectories for unit tests, integration tests, and a `data/` directory for small, versioned sample files (`.pro`, `.smet`, etc.) used by the tests.
+1.  **Establish Test Infrastructure:** Create a `tests/` directory with subdirectories for unit tests, integration tests, and sample data.
-2.  **Implement Unit Tests:** Write `pytest` unit tests for each core component, including:
+2.  **Implement Unit Tests:** Write `pytest` unit tests for each core component.
-    * Each parser function (`read_pro`, `read_smet`).
-    * The canonical name registry logic.
-    * Key analysis methods, testing them with known inputs and expected outputs.
-3.  **Implement Integration Tests:** Create tests for workflows that involve multiple components, such as verifying that the high-level `read()` wrapper can correctly parse multiple file types and merge them into a valid `SnowProfileDataset`.
+3.  **Implement Integration Tests:** Create tests for workflows that involve multiple components.
-4.  **Enable Doctests:** Add example code to the docstrings of all public-facing functions and methods.
-Enable `pytest`'s doctest module to ensure these examples are automatically tested and remain correct as the code evolves.
+4.  **Enable Doctests:** Add example code to docstrings and enable `pytest`'s doctest module.
-5.  **Set Up Continuous Integration (CI):** Configure a CI pipeline (e.g., using GitLab CI or GitHub Actions) that automatically runs the full test suite (including doctests) on every commit and pull request.
-This will provide immediate feedback to developers and prevent regressions.
+5.  **Set Up Continuous Integration (CI):** Configure a CI pipeline to automatically run the full test suite.

 ## 7. Open Source and Community Engagement

-Beyond the technical implementation, several steps are required to prepare the package for an open-source release.
+Several steps are required to prepare the package for a successful open-source release.

 **Required Work:**

-1. Choose an approved open source license (e.g., MIT, Apache 2.0, GPL).
-2.  **Add a `LICENSE` file:** file with the full license text.
+1.  **Add a `LICENSE` file:** A permissive license like **MIT** or **Apache 2.0** is recommended.
+2.  **Create a `README.md` file:** Explain what the package does, how to install it, and provide a quick-start example.
-3.  **Create a `README.md` file:** with project description, usage, and contribution guidelines.
+3.  **Create a `CONTRIBUTING.md` file:** Guide potential contributors on how to set up a development environment and submit changes.
-4.  **Add copyright** and license headers to source files.
-5. Host the code in a public repository (e.g., GitHub, GitLab).
-6. Document installation and usage instructions clearly.
-7.  **Create a `CONTRIBUTING.md` file:** file for contribution guidelines.
-8.  **Add a `CODE_OF_CONDUCT.md`:** if applicable.
-[Contributor Covenant](https://www.contributor-covenant.org/) is a common and effective approach.
-9.  **Prepare for Publication:** To make the package easily installable via `pip`, the following steps are needed:
+4.  **Adopt a `CODE_OF_CONDUCT.md`:** Establish a welcoming community environment.
-    * Create a `pyproject.toml` file to define package metadata, dependencies, and build system configurations.
-    * Use standard Python packaging tools (like `build` and `twine`) to create distribution packages and upload them to the Python Package Index (PyPI).
+5.  **Prepare for Publication:** Create a `pyproject.toml` file and use standard Python packaging tools to publish the package to the Python Package Index (PyPI).